mastodon-cat/mastodon-welcome-bot/Readme.en.md

 * **welcomeMessageVisibility** ➡️ is either `public`, `unlisted`, `private` or `direct`.
 If not set, it defaults to `direct`.
 * **mastodonApiToken** ➡️ The `'Your access token'` value from the Mastodon's application.
 * **mastodonInstanceName** ➡️ The name of Mastodon's instance where the user has configured the webhook.
 For example `Mastodon.cat` would be a valid value.
+* **enforceRetries** ➡️ In case that we want the function to retry any failed HTTP request (except 'POST' ones) that value should be set to true.
+If is false or null/undefined, thos retries won't be made.
 ## Function
 [The function](./src/functions/welcome-new-user.ts) follows these steps:
 1. Creates a client to work with MongoDb collections.
 The constructor of the client ensures that all necessary environment variables to work with MongoDb are set.